mslinn/jekyll_begin_end/README.md

      and pushes the new `.gem` file to [RubyGems.org](https://rubygems.org).

 ## Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/mslinn/jekyll_begin_end.

 1. Fork the project
 2. Create a descriptively named feature branch